syntevo/docs/src/SmartGit/Manual/GUI/AdvancedSettings/Low-Level-Properties.md

 ### http.nonProxyHosts

 Use these properties to specify servers to connect directly to, bypassing the configured proxy, for example: `*.foo.com|localhost`.
+> [!NOTE]
-Note: This only affects the behavior of SmartGit.
+> This only affects the behavior of SmartGit.
-Any git usage outside of SmartGit will not use the `http.nonProxyHosts`.
+> Any git usage outside of SmartGit will not use the `http.nonProxyHosts`.

 ## Company-Wide Configuration